-We all know that the key to a well organised bedroom is good storage, but nowhere is it more important than in a child's small bedroom.
+We all know that the key to a well organized bedroom is good storage, but nowhere is it more important than in small children's rooms.
 We say the best way to go is a multi-purpose storage system that can be adapted to suit your space and storage needs, and their changing needs.

 Ah, trusty Trofast.
 Where would parents be without you?
 This Ikea system is really versatile and there are so many elements that can be changed up as your child grows.

 4. Wallpaper the ceiling in a small space

 If you're looking to add depth to a small space for a kid, then including pattern is a great route to take.
-Yes, we may have said to keep the walls simple as possible, but the ceiling is a perfect place to add colour and pattern to a smaller bedroom without it overwhelming the space.
-You could of course just paint the ceiling or take some inspiration from @thehousethatgreybuilt, and use a bold print wallpaper that has a limited colour palette.
+Yes, we may have said to keep the walls simple as possible, but the ceiling is a perfect place to add color and pattern to a small child's room without it overwhelming the space.
+You could of course just paint the ceiling or take some inspiration from @thehousethatgreybuilt, and use a bold print wallpaper that has a limited color palette.
 You can find similar wallpaper to this playful cactus print on Etsy.

 5. Invest in multi-functional furniture

 Furniture in any small space has to work hard, so make sure you choose pieces that can double up as something else.
-A chest of drawers that can also be a changing table, a toy chest that doubles as seating, a bed that can be used for storage.
+A chest of drawers that can also be a changing table, a toy chest that doubles as seating, a bed that can be used for toy storage.
 You get the idea.

 6. Get creative with a chalkboard wall

-We are aware that doodling on the walls is usually strictly forbidden, but painting a chalkboard wall is a way for kids to customise their own bedroom.
+We are aware that doodling on the walls is usually strictly forbidden, but painting a chalkboard wall is a way for kids to customize their own tiny bedroom.
 It’s also a great idea if you are decorating on a budget, because you can easily DIY one yourself, just check our step by step guide to creating a chalkboard wall to find out how.

 7. Save space (and add extra storage) with picture ledges